Our Team

 BA, MS

-Berak Hussain is a Registered Psychotherapist practicing at the Health and Counseling Services at Carleton University clinic in Ottawa, Canada.
-She has a BA in Psychology and a Masters in Educational Counseling from the University of Ottawa.
+Berak Hussain is a Registered Psychotherapist with 20 years of psychotherapy experience in Canadian academic institutions and local and international community organizations where she recently launched her private practice, Serene Nafs Wellness.
+She has a BA in Psychology and a Masters in Educational Counseling and is a member of the Colleges of Registered Psychotherapists of Ontario.
 She is a passionate public speaker in Muslim Mental Health, Social Justice, Islamic and Women issues and poetry.
 She has also developed and implemented Islamic wellness programs with widow/orphan charity groups in Iraq and is currently the Ambassador for Al Kawthar Project for Widows & Orphans.

 MS, LLPC